turbot/steampipe-mod-aws-compliance/cis_compute_service_v100/docs/cis_compute_service_v100_4_9.md

 ### From the Console:

-1. Login in to the AWS Console using https://console.aws.amazon.com/lambda/
+1. Login in to the AWS Console using https://console.aws.amazon.com/lambda/.
 2. In the left column, under `AWS Lambda`, click `Functions`.
-3. Under `Function name` click on the name of the function that you want to remediate
+3. Under `Function name` click on the name of the function that you want to remediate.
-4. Click the Configuration tab
+4. Click the Configuration tab.
 5. Click on `Permissions` in the left column.
-6. In the Execution role section, click the `Edit`
+6. In the Execution role section, click the `Edit`.
 7. Edit basic settings configuration page:

 ```